accurascan/Android-KYC/README.md

         cameraView.setMRZDocumentType(mrzDocumentType);

         // Pass 'all' for accepting MRZs of all countries
         // or you can pass respective country codes of countries whose MRZ you want to accept.
-Eg:- IND, USA, TUN, etc. cameraView.setMRZCountryCodeList("all");
+Eg:- 'IND', 'USA', 'TUN', etc. cameraView.setMRZCountryCodeList("all");
     }
     cameraView.setRecogType(recogType)